menegax/SENG302-Organ-Donation-Management-System/doc/manual_test/gui_component_test/gui_clinician_receiver_donor_list_view_test.md

 Ensure that organs highlighted if patient is donating and receiving: Pass

 Ensure that donating list and receiving lists are segregated: Pass

+###14/08/2018 - Maree
+Navigate to clinician view of patient: Pass

+Ensure that organs are listed on the receiving listview: Pass

+Ensure that organs are listed on the donating listview: Fail - organs are not visible in listview as text is coloured white

+Ensure that organs highlighted if patient is donating and receiving: Pass

+Ensure that donating list and receiving lists are segregated: Pass